 - Establish Good Cause and Providing Exceptional Circumstances,

 - File an ABT Claim (PDF, 330 KB).

 More information on the Joint Notice, the “Failure to Appear Warning Letter,” the “Referral Notice for Failure to Appear,” and the new exceptional circumstance procedures is available on the Establishing Good Cause and Providing Exceptional Circumstances page.

-Additional information regarding the dispute resolution process, including the complete ABT Settlement Agreement (PDF, 378 KB) and the ABT Claim Form (PDF, 330 KB), may also be found on the class counsel websites at www.nwirp.org, www.americanimmigrationcouncil.org, and http://www.gibbshoustonpauw.com/, or see the links on the right.
+Additional information regarding the dispute resolution process, including the complete ABT Settlement Agreement (PDF, 378 KB) and the ABT Claim Form (PDF, 330 KB), may also be found on the class counsel websites at www.nwirp.org, www.americanimmigrationcouncil.org, and http://www.gibbshoustonpauw.com/.